block/picocert/README.md

 ## Setting Up a Three-Tier PKI

-Use the included script to set up a complete PKI hierarchy:
+Use the included script to set up a PKI hierarchy:

 ```bash
 # Set up a three-tier PKI for firmware signing